xelawe/pi-solar-system/README.md

 # Pi solar System

-Fork from dr-mod/pico-solar-system and adapted for raspberry pi to create pictures instead of display output.
+Fork from [pico-solar](https://github.com/dr-mod/pico-solar-system) and adapted for raspberry pi to create a picture instead of display output.

 ![picture](docs/pisolar.png)